Part 4 — Failure, Security, and Information Integrity

 Overview

-Chapter 12 examines the intrinsic fallibility of agents — where perception gaps, misclassification, and reasoning errors originate, and how they manifest in production.
-Chapter 13 maps the attack surfaces that agentic architectures introduce, with particular attention to prompt injection, tool abuse, and cross-agent trust exploitation.
-Chapter 14 examines the disinformation dimension: what happens when agents capable of generating and distributing content at machine speed are deployed without adequate controls on what they produce and amplify.
+The arc of this part is deliberate: unintentional failure, adversarial exploitation, and systemic impact.
+Chapter 12 examines the intrinsic fallibility of agents — where perception gaps, misclassification, hallucination, planning errors, and context drift originate, and how they manifest in production.
+Chapter 13 maps the attack surfaces that agentic architectures introduce, with particular attention to prompt injection, tool abuse, data exfiltration, and cross-agent trust exploitation.
+Chapter 14 examines the disinformation dimension: what happens when agents capable of generating and distributing content at machine speed are deployed without adequate controls on what they produce, retrieve, summarise, and amplify.

 Chapters in This Part